-From finding and screening tenants, creating and following a rental agreement, and collecting rent online, we will guide you through all the important landlord tasks.
+Being a landlord can be challenging, especially when you’re starting out.
+From finding and screening tenants, creating and following a rental agreement, and collecting rent online, we will help guide you through all the important landlord tasks.

-Get started with these 9 must-know tips for first time landlords:
+Get started with these 13 must-know tips for first time landlords:

-Once you have tenants living in your unit, you should be prepared to fix dangerous problems immediately.
-For example, how will you fix the heat if it breaks in the winter, or how will you help a tenant who gets locked out?
-Having a plumber, locksmith, and contractor on call for emergencies is the best way to be prepared.
+Once you have tenants living in your unit, you should have a plan as to how you will fix dangerous problems immediately.
+For example, how will you fix the furnace if it breaks, or help a tenant who locks them self out?
+The best way to prepare for problems like these is to have a plumber, locksmith, and contractor on call.

 An appealing rental listing that highlights your best features and announces your requirements is the best way to attract quality tenants who will pay rent on time and take care of your property.